hindu-comm/mail_stream_indology/2017/06/Issues_with_Sanskrit/95__Dominik_Wujastyk.md

 > prohibited under copyright law.
 >

-​In February this year, I was in correspondence with the Omkaranand Ashram about the copyright of Sanskrit 2003.
+In February this year, I was in correspondence with the Omkaranand Ashram about the copyright of Sanskrit 2003.
 I was urging them to be more explicit about the freedom of the font.
 In their opinion, the font is free for all to use, and they only want to help and serve the world.
 Here's